Placental abruption is an uncommon condition that can cause serious bleeding during pregnancy.

 The main symptom of placental abruption is vaginal bleeding.
 You also may have pain,contractions, discomfort and tenderness or sudden, ongoing belly or back pain.
 Sometimes, these symptoms may happen without vaginal bleeding because the blood is trapped behind the placenta.
 If you have any of these symptoms, call your health care provider and go to the hospital right away.

 If your provider thinks you are having an abruption, you may need to get checked at the hospital.
 Your provider can look for abruption by doing a physical exam and an ultrasound.
 An ultrasound can find many, but not all, abruptions.
 Your provider will also monitor your baby’s heartbeat.

 Treatment depends on how serious the abruption is and how far along you are in your pregnancy.

 Your provider may simply monitor you and your baby.
 But sometimes you may need to give birth right away.

-If you need to give birth right away, your provider may give you medicines called corticosteroids.
-These medicines help speed up development of your baby’s lungs and other organs.
+If you need to give birth right away and if there is time, your provider may give you medicines called corticosteroids.
+These medicines help speed up the development of your baby’s lungs and other organs.

 Mild placental abruption